Ridoineel/Pyintercon/README.md

-# Pyinterconnect is a simple python Server and Client for interconnect your application hosts
+# Pyinterconnect is a simple python server and client to interconnect the hosts of your application.

 > All package that use in this is built-in packages (refer in requirements.txt)